nunhehheh/ASCE-PPIS/README.md

 ```python
 python train.py
 ```
-**We also provide pre-trained models at "./Model".Run the following script to test the performance of ASCE-PPIS. </br>
+**We also provide the model in the paper at "./Model".Run the following script to test the performance of ASCE-PPIS. </br>
 ```python
 python Ensemble.py
 ```